Safari goers view elephants at Chobe National Park. Photo by Charles Leonard

 Afternoon Game Drive

-Once your river cruise concludes, you can return to land for lunch, then embark on an afternoon game drive—where you will have the chance to see more elephants, as well as antelopes, guineafowl, monitor lizards, kori bustards, jackals, and lions.
+After lunch, then embark on an afternoon game drive through Serondela.
+You’ll have the chance to see more elephants, as well as antelopes, guineafowl, monitor lizards, kori bustards, jackals, and lions.
 If you’re really lucky, you might even spot an African wild dog!

 Love plants?
 Let your guide know.
-Travelers may exit vehicles in certain areas of the park to get a better look at endemic flowers, shrubs, and trees.
+Travelers may exit vehicles in designated areas to get a better look at endemic flowers, shrubs, and trees.

-The Chobe riverfront is so phenomenal, you may never want to leave.
+The Chobe Riverfront is so phenomenal, you may never want to leave.
 The good news: this area is home to several excellent lodges, so you aren’t limited to just one day!
+You can even sleep on the river itself if you stay on a luxury cruise boat.

 Pin This Post & Save for Later!